- It is cluster-aware, which eliminates the need for an external load balancer.

 To enable uniform load balancing across all servers, you set the

-Truein the URL, as per the following example:
+true in the Connection string or dictionary, as per the following examples:

 conn = psycopg2.connect("dbname=database_name host=hostname port=port user=username password=password load_balance=true")